IBM-Cloud/docs/services/IoT/applications/api.md

 If you are connecting a device or application to the Quickstart service, replace **orgId** with the string 'quickstart'.

+**Notes:**
-NOTE: While applications can reuse an HTTP connection to post events or commands to different devices, the authorization HTTP header cannot be changed.
+- While applications can reuse an HTTP connection to post events or commands to different devices, the authorization HTTP header cannot be changed.
+- Port 443, the default SSL port, can also be specified for secure HTTP API calls.

 ### Authentication